mezei/GlobalWaba/README.md

 # Server Notes
 We are using a file database to store some minor user data (db.data and countriesdb.data), so the "s" folder inside the project might need write permissions to function properly.
 We only store 2-3 megabytes of data at max capacity because we have various limits in place.

+# Demo
+A working demo can be found @ https://glatar.hu/globalwaba/